ShamuoonHaider/NextJs-basics/data-fetching/README.md

 To implement a loading state, all we need to do is define and export a React component loading.tsx

 For handling errors, define and export a React component in error.tsx

+Data fetching patterns:

+When fetching data inside components, you need to be aware of two data fetching patterns:

+1. Sequential
+2. Parallel

+Sequential: requests in a component tree are dependent on each other.
+This can lead to longer loading times